 On his research trip to Myanmar, David tested the two latest ballooning experiences.
 From floating over the stunning Lake Inle to enjoying spectacular aerial views of Ngapali Beach, he’s had a lifetime experience, twice!

-Most clients choose to take hot air balloon in Bagan and it has become increasingly popular with several companies offering rides with up to around 20 flights each morning.
+Most clients choose to take hot air balloons in Bagan and it has become increasingly popular with several companies offering rides with up to around 20 flights each morning.
 There has been some concern that the balloons may get too close to the temples and possibly cause them damage.
 So, some new rules have been recently introduced banning flying below 300 ft and not flying directly over the archaeologic zone.

 I spoke to a couple of balloon pilots on my recent trip to Myanmar and they have been frustrated by this as they believe the risk is minimal and there have been no near misses with temples over the 16 years and they hope that rules will be changed after some further consideration.
 Although I have not yet had a chance to fly over Bagan, it still sounds like it remains a wonderful (and only) opportunity to see the sheer number of temples as far as the eye can see.

-I was however, really lucky to get the opportunity to fly over Inle Lake with pilot Bill from Oriental Ballooning.
+I was, however, really lucky to get the opportunity to fly over Inle Lake with pilot Bill from Oriental Ballooning.
 This is a relatively new experience – with flights starting just over a year previously – and it was my first ever balloon ride and what a magnificent early morning it was!
 After zipping across Inle Lake by boat from my hotel to the launch site, myself and 3 others were treated to coffee and pastries before a safety briefing with Bill.
 The balloon was inflated right in front of our eyes and we were soon asked to climb into the basket and adopt the safety positions while the excellent local ground crew made sure we were ready for take-off.

 We gently rose up into the sky and could see the lake ahead of us, with the mountains silhouetted against the break of dawn, while the floating gardens famous for growing vegetables were below us.
 Bill expertly controlled the balloon, lifting it higher and lower and even being able to rotate it so that we could all get great views which were also made very easy as we had the luxury of a small basket with 4 people – 2 in each compartment.
-We flew for an amazing 90 minutes of so above the lake fishermen with their unusual leg rowing, the geometric shapes from the floating gardens, the mountains and the mist in the distance and – most fun of all – flying low over the stilted villages and monasteries and being able to wave and shout Mingalabar to the locals!
+We flew for an amazing 90 minutes or so above the lake fishermen with their unusual leg-rowing, the geometric shapes from the floating gardens, the mountains and the mist in the distance and – most fun of all – flying low over the stilted villages and monasteries and being able to wave and shout Mingalabar to the locals!

 [at one point Bill pointed out 4 boats were following us with the ground crew in – two of which were joined together with a landing pad in case the winds prevented the balloon from reaching across the lake]